About Infinite Twist's Free Knitting Patterns

 I’m Cate, the author of this pattern.
 As a full-time yarn dyer, I create knitting patterns to support sales of my hand-dyed gradient and semi-solid yarns.

-Adapted from traditional Turkish sock techniques, these whimsical socks are knit from the toe up with increases across the hinge of the foot to add ease and ensure a comfortable fit.
+Adapted from traditional Turkish sock techniques, these socks are knit from the toe up.
+With increases across the hinge of the foot and decreases through the ankle, this pattern yields cozy socks with the best possible fit and unique style.

 About this Pattern

-Finished Size: Foot circumference at ball of foot is 9 inches / 23 cm as written.
-Foot length determined by the knitter, and width is easily adjustable.
-Calf circumference as written is 13 inches / 33 cm.
-Suggested leg length from bottom of foot is 11 inches / 28 cm , including 1 inch / 2.5 cm cuff.
+Finished Size: Foot width and length determined by the knitter.
+Calf circumference at 9 inches above the sole is 11 inches / 28 cm as written.
+Suggested leg length from bottom of foot is 8 inches / 20 cm, including 1 inch / 2.5 cm cuff.